Frequency Domain Resampling for Gridded Spatial Data: Distributions of Spectral Mean Statistics

 \subsection{Spectral mean parameters}

-Suppose that the second order stationary spatial process $\{Z(\bs):\bs \in \mathbb{Z}^2\}$ has a spectral density denoted as $f(\bomega) : \Pi ^2 \longrightarrow [0, \infty)$ where $f(\bomega)\equiv (2\pi)^{-2} \sum_{\bh \in \mathbb{Z}^2} \Cov(Z(\bzero), Z(\bh)) \exp(-\iota \bh^{\T} \bomega)$, for $\iota\equiv \sqrt{-1}$ and for $\bomega \in \Pi^2 \equiv [-\pi,\pi]^2$.
+Suppose that the second order stationary spatial process $\{Z(\bs):\bs \in \mathbb{Z}^2\}$ has a spectral density denoted as $f(\bomega) : \Pi ^2 \longrightarrow [0, \infty)$ where $f(\bomega)\equiv (2\pi)^{-2} \sum_{\bh \in \mathbb{Z}^2} \Cov(Z(\bzero), Z(\bh)) \exp(-\iota \bh^{\top} \bomega)$, for $\iota\equiv \sqrt{-1}$ and for $\bomega \in \Pi^2 \equiv [-\pi,\pi]^2$.
 Then, the target spatial parameter for inference is a \textit{spectral mean} parameter defined as an integral

 involving $f$ and some chosen/given function $\psi:\Pi^2\longrightarrow \mathbb{R}$ of bounded variation.
 Spectral mean parameters are common in the spatial data analysis for studying the spatial covariance structure of the data with an unknown distribution.
-Such quantities have a well-established history for both time series and spatial data (see, \citep{politis2019} for more details), dating as far back as \citep{parzen1957}, and many spatial parameters of interest can be expressed in the form of a spectral mean.
-Standard examples of spectral means include autocovariances and spectral distributions, as described below, depending on the choice of $\psi$ above.
-Next we give some examples of spectral mean parameters arising in frequency domain analysis (cf.~\citep{bandyopadhyay2015, dahlhaus1985, dahlhaus1996, parzen1957, subba2018,Van2017non,van2020} and the references therein).
+Such quantities have a well-established history for both time series and spatial data (cf.~\citealp{politis2019}, for details), dating as far back as \cite{parzen1957}, and many spatial parameters of interest can be expressed in the form of a spectral mean.
+Standard examples of spectral means include auto-covariances and spectral distributions, as described below, depending on the choice of $\psi$ above.